Military Collegiate School Khulna

-Military Collegiate School Khulna (MCSK) (মিলিটারি কলেজিয়েট স্কুল খুলনা (এম সি এস কে) is a Military high school in Khulna District, Bangladesh The national curriculum in the English version is followed.
-The institution accepts cadets from all over the country.
-This institution is guided by Bangladesh Army.
+Military Collegiate School Khulna (MCSK) (মিলিটারি কলেজিয়েট স্কুল খুলনা (এম সি এস কে) is a Military high school in Khulna, Bangladesh.

 Location

-MCSK is situated in close proximity to the city, with connectivity via road and railway communication.
-Jessore Airport is about an hour plus drive from MCSK.
-It is approximately 6.5 km northwest of Jahanabad Cantonment, Khulna, and about 4.5 km southwest of Phultala Upazilla.
+MCSK is situated in close proximity to the city, with connectivity via road and railway communication, It is approximately 6.5 km northwest of Jahanabad Cantonment, Khulna, and about 4.5 km southwest of Phultala Upazila.

 Boys' wing

 MCSK started on 5 January 2002 with 50 students in class VIII.

 Houses

 There are two storied four houses for the Cadets' accommodation.
 These houses are named after Sufi Awlias of Islamic History of Bangladesh.
 Cadets are also identified with their respective houses during their staying in MCSK.
 Besides that, all the competitions of this institution are mainly house-based.
 To create a competitive spirit amongst the cadets, the houses play a vital role.
 Cadets also put their best efforts to uphold the image and name of their houses.
 According to seniority of establishment, the houses are: